Red Devils remain on top of the Premier League

 Five minutes later, Giggs passed to Anderson at the edge of the box.
 The Brazilian managed to send in a curler with his left-foot, which beat Gordon but hit the crossbar and rolled away harmlessly.

-After about 20 minutes of play, Rooney found Giggs in the area and the Welshman took a shot, but the shot-stopper made a good save to keep United from running away with the game.
+After about 20 minutes of play, Rooney found Giggs in the area and the Welshman fired an effort at goal, but the shot-stopper made a good save to keep United from running away with the game.

 It took Sunderland about 25 minutes to find some semblance of a footing, as Boudewijn Zenden tried to get past the United defence.
 But Vidic was on hand to dispossess the midfielder and clear the danger.